asizikov/asizikov.github.io/_posts/2018-01-12-sqlops-studio-with-parallels.md

 ---
 layout: post
-title: You are mocking it wrong.
+title: Connecting SQL Operations Studio to SQL Express server in Parallels VM
-image: /images/2017-12-mocking/mockingbird.jpg
+image: /images/2018-01-sqlops/connected.png
 ---

-In this post I'm going to show how to marry SQL Operations Studio running on macOS with MS SQL Express running on Windows VM in Parallels.
+In this post, I'm going to show how to marry SQL Operations Studio running on macOS with MS SQL Express running on Windows VM in Parallels.

 Even though SQL Ops Studio is not a fully mature project it's already sufficient enough to perform simple and quick actions.

 ### Motivation

 Since I'm running most of the apps on a host macOS and I'm trying to keep my windows VM as lean and possible, I think SQL Ops Studio is a good choice for most of my SQL related tasks.
-I still have to keep MS SQL Management Studio installed, because I'm using RedGate tools such as SQL Source Control, but that's a different story.
+I still have to keep MS SQL Management Studio installed because I'm using RedGate tools such as SQL Source Control, but that's a different story.

 ### My system overview

-First of all let's check what I've got installed here:
+First of all, let's check what I've got installed here:

 * MacOS host system.
 Running macOS High Sierra 10.13.2
 * Parallels Desktop 13 Pro